seiberttregoning/geospatial-intro/README.md

-### This repository will hold slides, notebooks, and data for NSS Data Analytics and Data Science students to learn to work with geospatial data.

 ### 1. Getting Started With the Geospatial Environment
 To run the notebook for this project, you will need some additional python packages.
 You can install these using conda.